zhenga8533/bbvw-wiki/docs/pokemon/electrode-hisui.md

 ### Sprites

-Electrode-Hisui has no sprites available in Blaze Black/Volt White.
+Electrode Hisui has no sprites available in Blaze Black/Volt White.

 ### Cries